harryjun-ustc/MindFace/README.md

 ## License

 The code of MindFace is released under the MIT License.
-There is no limitation for both academic and commercial usage.
+There is no limitation for academic usage.

 The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.

 ## Introduction

-MindFace is an open source 2D&3D deep face analysis toolbox, mainly based on MindSpore.
+MindFace is an open source 2D&3D deep face research toolbox, mainly based on MindSpore.

 MindFace efficiently implements a rich variety of state of the art algorithms of face recognition, face detection , face emotion recognition, face alignment, face synthesis, face counter attack and face anti-spoofing which optimized for both training and deployment.